mitric-lab/NEB/README.md

 # NEB
 Optimize a reaction path using the nudged elastic band algorithm.
-An electronic structure method implemented in Gaussian 09/16 or Q-Chem is used to drive the calculation.
+An electronic structure method implemented in Gaussian 09/16, Q-Chem or BAGEL is used to calculate the energy and forces.
+The optimization itself is driven by the BFGS algorithm.

 Nudged elastic band (NEB) method for finding minimum energy paths (MEP) and saddle points.
 Implementation based on